nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/automation.md

 ---
 {{! excerpt}}

 This page briefly presents what the Automation module is about.
-You can read the [full conceptual explanation]({{page page='content-automation-concepts'}})&nbsp;for a complete understanding.
+You can read the [full conceptual explanation]({{page page='content-automation-concepts'}}) for a complete understanding.

 {{! /excerpt}}

 {{{multiexcerpt 'AutomationIntroduction' page='Content Automation Concepts'}}}

-&nbsp;